ihfe/Multi-label-For-Job/README.md

 include code for our baseline model, which involves fine-tuning a pre-trained [BERT-base model](https://github.com/google-research/bert).

-For more details on the design and content of the dataset, please see our [paper](https://arxiv.org/abs/2005.00547).
+For more details on the design and content of the dataset, please see [paper](https://arxiv.org/abs/2005.00547).

 Refer to our [GoEmotions Model Card](goemotions_model_card.pdf) for recommended